Dark mode

 Presser foot pressure adjustment.
 The ability to change the degree of pressure of the foot on the fabric, adjusting it to the thickness of the material: for thin fabrics (chiffon, knitwear), the pressure should be small, for thick ones — on the contrary.

 Thread tension regulator.
 A device that allows you to adjust the degree of tension of the upper thread.
-A mismatch in tension between the top and bottom threads causes one of the threads to pull the other and the seam deteriorates; To avoid this phenomenon, this function is provided.
+A mismatch in tension between the top and bottom threads causes one of the threads to pull the other and the seam deteriorates.
+To avoid this phenomenon, this function is provided.
 Note that tension adjustment is also possible for the lower thread — it is carried out through the shuttle (all shuttles have this option).
-But for this it is necessary to remove the bobbin case, or even the entire shuttle.
+But for this, it is necessary to remove the bobbin case or even the entire shuttle.
 The top regulator is located directly on the body of the machine, and it is much easier to use it.

 Puncture force stabilizer.
 A device that provides a stable puncture force regardless of the engine speed.
 A feature of the mechanics of electric motors is that without special adjustment, the puncture force decreases markedly with an increase in speed.
 This function allows you to maintain approximately the same level over the entire speed range, which has a positive effect on the quality of work.

-— Speed limiter.
+— Speed control.
 The ability to set a speed limit for the machine.
 Thanks to this function, you can not be afraid to "squeeze" the pedal — even with strong pressure, the machine will work at a given speed, and no faster.
 This feature is useful, in particular, in jobs where you need to carefully control the process.

 Presser foots

-Upper fabric conveyor.
+Top feed or walking foot.
 An additional top-mounted feed dog in place of the stock foot, in addition to the standard bottom feed dog.
 Such a device makes it easier to work with thin, delicate and sliding fabrics, as well as sewing together several layers of fabric: the material moves as evenly as possible, without distortions and displacements.

-Foot for sewing in a zipper.
+Zipper foot.
 The foot for sewing in a zipper can have a different size and design — in particular, there are special devices for sewing in a hidden zipper.
 The specific features of this device should be clarified separately.

-Foot for decorative stitching.
+Decorative stitch foot.
 Feet designed for various types of decorative stitching.
-Such a line may not have a functional role, its main task is to emphasize a certain element of clothing (edges, pockets, individual seams, etc.).
-Anyway, the stitch line sh...ould usually strictly follow the contour along which it is applied — and this contour can consist of both straight lines and curved lines.
-Special foots for decorative stitching simplify the task: they are equipped with rulers or other devices that allow you to control the parallelism of the stitches.
+Such a line may not have a functional role.
+Its main task is to emphasize a certain element of clothing (edges, pockets, individual seams, etc.).
+Anyway, the stit...ch line should usually strictly follow the contour along which it is applied — and this contour can consist of both straight lines and curved lines.
+Special feet for decorative stitching simplify the task: they are equipped with rulers or other devices that allow you to control the parallelism of the stitches.

 Satin stitch foot.
 This foot will be suitable for appliqué and other work where zigzag stitches are often used.

-Blind stitch foot.
+Blind hem foot.
 Foot designed for blind seams used when hemming the edge of the fabric.
 It is equipped with a device that provides a hem of the fabric and in this position feeds it under the needle.

 Quilting foot.
 Special feet for quilting — patchwork.
 In such works, it is necessary to sew the fabric in several layers, as well as to perform figured seams.
 In extreme cases, you can use the usual universal foot for quilting, but using a special device is still much more convenient.

 Monogramming foot.
-The foot for embroidery of monograms will allow you to make embroidery on any object, thereby "decorating" it with your signature or the emblem of any institution, company, sports club.
+The foot for embroidery of monograms will allow you to make embroidery on any object, thereby decorating it with your signature or the emblem of any institution, company, or sports club.

 Buttonhole foot.
 Buttonhole foot.
 It eliminates the need for manual work.
 The sewing machine will do everything for you, which will reduce your time and please you with quality.

-Foot for sewing on buttons.
-A foot designed to hold the button on the fabric while sewing on.
+Button sewing foot.
+A foot is designed to hold the button on the fabric while sewing on.
 It has a special protrusion pointing down: when the main part of the foot is pressed against the button, this protrusion presses the fabric and prevents it from slipping.

-In addition to the above, other types of feet may be included in the delivery package — for example, for satin stitching, for processing sections, etc.
+In addition to the above, other types of feet may be included in the delivery kit.

 Cover